 On today’s date in 1999, Canadians from coast to coast celebrated the creation of Canada’s youngest territory, Nunavut.

-Created by Inuit artist Andrew Qappik in partnership with the Canadian Heraldic Authority and the elders and leaders of Nunavut to create a distinct blend of ancient Inuit symbolism and European heraldic tradition.
+Created by Inuit artist Andrew Qappik in partnership with the Canadian Heraldic Authority and the elders and leaders of Nunavut, the territory’s coat of arms is a distinct blend of ancient Inuit symbolism and European heraldic tradition.
 Resting upon the shield is an iglu, which was essential to survival and represents the traditional way of Inuit life and the modern gathering of legislative members.

 The territory’s status in Confederation is symbolized by the Royal Crown above.
 Holding the shield is a caribou and a narwhal.
 The motto is written in Inuktitut, which reads “Nunavut Sanginivut” (Nunavut our strength).

 This $300 gold coin has a weight of 60 grams and a diameter of 50 millimetres.

 Last year, the Mint issued its first collectible coin crafted entirely of Nunavut-sourced gold.